-- 10.2 Be aware of the hazards presented to other site users by lead climbers and act in a way to keep these minimised. - 10.3 Be aware of the site-specific requirements and agreements relating to teaching leading on different climbing walls and artificial structures.
+- 9.1 Operate a flexible programme of activities to accommodate other facility users. - 9.2 Describe the site-specific requirements and agreements relating to teaching leading on different climbing walls and artificial structures.

 Climbing wall managers have a duty of care to protect members of the public from foreseeable risks, be they climbers or spectators, and this extends to preparing codes of conduct, guidance and policy for wall users.
 Where these are absent Climbing Wall Development Instructors should be aware of good practice defined by the industry.
 Some climbing walls may require visiting instructors to produce specific documentation such as qualifications and insurance before commencing a session, therefore having prior knowledge of these requirements will help.